NumEconCopenhagen/projects-2024-victor/modelproject/README.md

 # Model analysis project

-Our project is titled **Black-Scholes & Heston model** and is about calculating options prices in two different models.
+My project is titled **Black-Scholes & Heston model** and is about calculating options prices in two different models.
 The Black-Scholes model is the simple model and assumes constant volatility and the Heston model assumes that the level of volatility follows a Cox-Ingersoll-Ross process.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).